hanh-nguyen/flowers/README.md

     * [A. Gurnani et al](https://arxiv.org/abs/1708.03763) developed two models that used CNN GoogleNet and AlexNet.
 Their accuracies are 47.15% and 43.39% respectively.

-    * [H. Hiary et all](https://ietresearch.onlinelibrary.wiley.com/doi/full/10.1049/iet-cvi.2017.0155) proposed a two step approach.
+    * [H. Hiary et al](https://ietresearch.onlinelibrary.wiley.com/doi/full/10.1049/iet-cvi.2017.0155) proposed a two step approach.
 The first step was to localize the flower by detecting the minimum bounding box around it, which used a fully convolutional network initialized by the VGG-16 model.
 The second step developed a CNN model initialized by the first model.
 They also used data augmentation.
-The accuracy with and without augmentation were 99% and 95.4%.
+The accuracy with and without augmentation were 99% and 95.4% respectively.

 |          Model           | Train accuracy | Val accuracy | Test accuracy |